polymathrobotics/oci/flake8/README.md

 Flake8 runs all the tools by launching the single flake8 command.
 It displays the warnings in a per-file, merged output.

-This image packages flake8 releases from PyPI.
+This image packages flake8 releases from PyPI: https://github.com/PyCQA/flake8

 Image source: https://github.com/polymathrobotics/oci/tree/main/dasel